Independent Quality Management System Audits

 When considering management training and the need for operators' and transport managers (standard operators) / responsible persons (restricted operators) to meet continuous professional development (CPD) requirements, as expected by the traffic commissioner, our one-day Operator Licence Awareness Course (OLAC) ensures that operators' are up to date when it comes to licence compliance and that the requirement for a minimum of such training having been undertaken within every five years by all those named on operators' licences is fulfilled.

-For transport managers and responsible persons, we have both one-day and two-day transport manager refresher courses, as every nominated transport manager / responsible person is now expected to attend such a course at least once in every five year period.
+For transport managers and responsible persons, we provide both one-day and two-day transport manager refresher courses/transport manager practical courses, as every nominated transport manager / responsible person is now expected to attend such a course at least once in every five year period.

 Should you believe that we could work with you to provide in-house tailored training for your staff, contact us by e-mail to: training@truckuk.net for no obligation detailed information to be sent out to you electronically, which will include a breakdown of the course content, timings for the course completion and a priced quote.
 If you would rather discuss your requirements over the phone or in person, telephone 01832 274762 between 09.00 and 16.00 Monday to Friday and we will do whatever we can to meet your needs.

-The number of delegates that can be accommodated within any training course provided by Truck UK depends on the size of training room available and the adequacy of welfare facilities on-site on the day of the course, with 15 normally being the maximum. *The only exception to the 15 maximum is currently the Emergency First Aid at Work Course, which has a maximum set at 12.
+The number of delegates that can be accommodated within any training course provided by Truck UK depends on the size of training room available and the adequacy of welfare facilities on-site on the day of the course, with the ration of 20:1 trainees against trainer being the maximum permitted by DVSA. *The only exception to the 20 maximum is currently the Emergency First Aid at Work Course (ICRS30799/184) that is approved against the International (I) Driver CPC seven-hour course, which has a maximum number of attendees set at 12.
 To ensure that the facilities available are satisfactory, a first-time visit would be required to be completed by Truck UK before any training booking is confirmed.